vladogrant/callr-java/README.md

 CallR is an open-source, object-oriented RPC library and framework that allows implementing and employing services running behind routers and firewals.
 It frees you, your organization and customers from the need of configuring any port forwardings on the routers, firewalls, setting up VPNs etc.
 ## How it Works (The 'Passive Service' Pattern)
-These so called 'passive services' run on the protected internal network and instead of listening for inbound connetions on specific port, they do a secure outbuond HTTPS (Secure WebSocket) connection to a publicly available CallR Hub.
+These so called 'passive services' run on the protected internal network and instead of listening for inbound connetions on specific port, they do a secure outbuond HTTPS (Secure WebSocket) connection to a well-known, available CallR Hub.
 Of course securely, over SSL, employing Authentication and Authorization.
 On the other side CallR Clients also connect to the hub in the same manner.
 After that, the clients can invoke the service by sending an addressed request message to the hub.
 The hub pushes the request message to the respective service through the WebSocket connection.
 In the service, the request message is unwrapped into a method call (using reflection) and the result (or any exception thrown) is obtained.
 The result then is wrapped into a response message, which is sent back to the hub.